 Party poopers join groups where people are engaged in deep conversation and are not looking for anyone else to join.

-4. Lower The Mood / Off Sync Irony
+4. Dampen The Mood / Off Sync Irony

 People indeed don’t go out to be bummed out and reflect on world troubles usually.